mshe2089/Personal-Website/README.md

 Previously hosted on Heroku until the free tier plan was nuked. **RIP 2021-2022**

-Currently hosted on a Raspberry Pi 4b on my table.
+Currently hosted on a Raspberry Pi 4b.

 Still a work-in-progress.
 Visit it at http://muqing.dev/landing (After I'm finished registering the domain)